NFL Power Rankings: Maybe the Bengals can't be fixed after another bad performance

 21. Cincinnati Bengals (1-3, LW: 11)

 The worst part about the Bengals struggling on offense is the line is a big culprit and they have tried hard to fix it.
-The spent money on it last season, and it was improved after a slow start, and then signed Orlando Brown Jr. to a four-year, $64 million deal this past offseason.
-And the Bengals' offensive line is back to being one of the worst in the NFL so far.
+They spent money on it last season, and it was improved after a slow start, and then they signed Orlando Brown Jr. to a four-year, $64 million deal this past offseason.
+Now the line is back to being one of the worst in the NFL so far.
 That's disheartening.

 20. Tennessee Titans (2-2, LW: 25)